bertvv/ansible-role-vsftpd/README.md

 There are two sets of tests for this role.
 The role is tested automatically on all supported platforms on Travis CI.
 Click through on the build status emblem above.

-Tests for this role are provided in the form of a Vagrant environment that is kept in a separate branch, `tests`.
+You can also run tests for this role locally in a Vagrant environment that is kept in a separate branch, `tests`.
 I use [git-worktree(1)](https://git-scm.com/docs/git-worktree) to include the test code into the working directory.
 Instructions for running the tests:

 1. Fetch the tests branch: `git fetch origin tests`
 2. Create a Git worktree for the test code: `git worktree add tests tests` (remark: this requires at least Git v2.5.0).
 This will create a directory `tests/`.
 3. `cd tests/`
-4. `vagrant up` will then create a VM and apply a test playbook (`test.yml`).
+4. `vagrant up` will then create VMs and apply a test playbook (`test.yml`).
+Currently, Ubuntu 14.04 and CentOS 7 are tested.
+5. Running the script `./acceptance_tests.sh` will check if the servers actually serve files, both anonymously, and as a registered user.

+The tests are run on the following platforms:

-You may want to change the base box into one that you like.
-The current one, [bertvv/centos71](https://atlas.hashicorp.com/bertvv/boxes/centos71) was generated using a Packer template from the [Boxcutter project](https://github.com/boxcutter/centos) with a few modifications.
+- CentOS 7, with base box [bertvv/centos71](https://atlas.hashicorp.com/bertvv/boxes/centos71), generated using a Packer template from the [Boxcutter project](https://github.com/boxcutter/centos) with a few modifications;
+- Ubuntu 14.04, with base box ubuntu/trusty64 (official)

 ## Contributing